Codex Signal Reference¶

 - A stale

-• Working (... esc to interrupt)row far above the prompt must not keep the turn active once the visible surface has returned to a prompt-ready posture.
+• Working (... esc to interrupt)row far above the prompt must not keep the turn active once the visible surface has returned to a prompt-ready posture. - A current retry or reconnect status remains active while visible, even if the parser or prompt area also looks submit-ready.

 Active turn with overlapping draft¶